>>

 Approaches

-From South.
-A steady climb following Mineral Creek offers glimpses up sidevalleys, ragged ridges reaching over the top of wooded slopes.
-Near Chattanooga ( today, only a name on the map ) there is one one of these long, large radius switchback curves that seem like a momentum gathering device to catapult the traveler to the top.
-The old mining debris in the valley slowly takes on toylike characteristics from above and a the full dimensions of a series of cascades at the end of the large radius switchback becomes apparent.
+From South. (also described upwards) A steady climb following Mineral Creek offers glimpses up side valleys: ragged ridges reach above the tops of forested slopes.
+Near Chattanooga ( today, only a name on the map ) the road reaches a large radius switchback curve, that seems like a momentum gathering device, designed to catapult the traveler to the top in slingshot fashion. - If only it were that easy.
+Climbing above the valley floor, the old mining debris below slowly takes on a toylike appearance.
+At the same time the full dimensions of a series of cascades at the other end of the large radius switchback becomes apparent.
 After that the remainder of the climb is surprisingly straight.
-The real switch backs are just over the top on the other side.

 History

 The story of Red Mountain Pass are snapshots in time.
-Between the horse drawn wagon and the internal combustion engine, conditions conspired to focus attention on getting a new mode of transportation through the narrows of Uncompaghre Canyon.
-Sometimes it worked, sometimes it didn't.
+Between the horse drawn wagon and the internal combustion engine, conditions conspired to get yet another mode of transportation through the narrows of Uncompaghre Canyon: the railroad.
+Sometimes it worked - sometimes it didn't.

 Ouray grew and so did it's wealth.
-Insuring that thriving Ouray had toll roads on which goods could flow in and out on, was the business of Otto Mears.
-To the west his earlier toll road additions over Blue Mesa Summit and Cerro Summit connected to Mears roads further east.
+Insuring that the thriving town had toll roads, on which goods could flow in and out, was the business of Otto Mears.
+To the west his earlier additions to his toll road empire, going over Blue Mesa Summit and Cerro Summit, connected to other Mears roads further east.
 The transportation situation to the south however could stand some improvement.
-A very bad trail followed lower Uncompaghre Canyon.
-One fork lead to Mineral Point, then followed a route east of Red Mountain Pass, connecting with the Engineer Pass - Denver Pass road between Lake City and Silverton.
+A very bad trail still followed lower Uncompaghre Canyon.
+One fork lead to Mineral Point, then followed a route east of Red Mountain Pass, connecting with the Engineer Pass - Cinnamon Pass Cutoff road between Lake City and Silverton.
 The other fork connected with mines on both sides of Red Mountain, and it was this fork that Otto Mears elected as his next project in 1882.
-Called the Rainbow Route, its most difficult part was the section of the Uncompaghre Box canyon, costing 10000 dollars a mile, an unheard of amount for that time.
+Called the Rainbow Route, its most difficult part was the section of the Uncompaghre box canyon, Construction would cost 10000 dollars a mile, a huge amount for that time.

-When the road reached the top, surprisingly Red Mountain Pass provided a connection between Ouray and the color excuding mines at its top, rather than Silverton, which was located on the easier side of the pass.
+When the road reached the top, Red Mountain Pass provided a connection between the color exuding mines at its top and Ouray, rather than Silverton, in spite of the fact that Silverton was located on the easier side of the pass.
 The town of Silverton begrudgingly corrected this situation by hiring old Otto to build the missing connection in 1884, and voila a Red Mountain Pass road.
 Otto operated the toll road until 1891, the same year that he completed a railroad that effectively reduced the need for the toll road as through road.

 Railroads(<Hagermann Pass|Hesperus Pass>).
 Old Otto also plays the leading part in the next chapter about Red Mountain Pass, the time when it was almost crossed by a railroad - almost, but not quite.
 To explain how much it would have meant to lay tracks down that last remaining link between Ironton and Ouray, we have to paint a picture around it.

 We last met the Denver Rio Grande railroad (DRG) laying rails to Aspen to thwart competition from the Colorado Midland railroad across Hagerman Pass.
 Meanwhile the DRG had extended its Aspen service through Glenwood Canyon to Grand Junction, converting it to standard gauge in the process.
-As already mentioned above a spur from the new mainline also reached into Ouray.
+As already mentioned above, a spur from the new mainline also reached into Ouray.
 On the other side of the mountains the DRG San Juan branch in the San Luis Valley had grown too, reaching all the way up into the isolation of Silverton through the previously considered useless Animas Canyon route.
 The isolation of Baker Park was relegated to history with one set of iron rails that reached this el Dorado even before Ouray was connected to rails on the other end.
-Railroad topography was starting to resemble connected circles.
-The tentacles reaching up valleys were beginning to be the exception rather than the rule.
-But one critical part of a circle was missing, the connection between Ouray and Silverton.
-Traveling from Ouray to Silverton on rails would have required a detour through Antonito, Alamosa, Buena Vista and Grand Junction, just to mention a few.
-The distance by wagon road between the two stations was 26 miles.
+Railroad topology was starting to resemble connected loops.
+The remaining tentacles reaching up valleys were getting less and less common.
+But one critical part of a loop was still missing, the connection between Ouray and Silverton.
+Traveling from Ouray to Silverton on rails still required a detour through Antonito, Alamosa, Buena Vista and Grand Junction, just to mention a few stops.
+The distance by wagon road between the two stations over the pass was 26 miles.

 He named his dream the Silverton Railroad, and during the summer of 1888 he successfully laid rails from Silverton over Red Mountain Pass at a spot a hundred feet above today's road.
-Unlike the toll road he had built earlier, this time he began building from the easier side of the pass, the Silverton side.
+Unlike the toll road he had built earlier, this time he began building from the easier side of the pass.
 He called his crossing Sheridan Pass.
 The problem he faced after that was the same problem that the Hayden Survey under Franklin Rhoda faced 14 years earlier, how to get down Uncompaghre Canyon - only this time it was with a train instead of a survey party.
-Looking back from Ironton at the time, we would already see switchbacks zig zaging between tailing piles, and turntables busy shunting train to mines at Vanderbilt, Yankee Girl, Corkscrew Gulch and Joker Tunnel.
-Otto considered an electric or a cog railway to cross the gulch.
+Looking back from Ironton at the time, we would already see switchbacks zig zaging between tailing piles, and turntables busy shunting trains to mines at Vanderbilt, Yankee Girl, Corkscrew Gulch and Joker Tunnel.
+Otto considered an electric or a cog railway to cross the gulch ahead.
 But costs were too high for such a low population density.
 The line serviced mines from Silverton, but remained stuck on the precipe above Ouray.
 A distance of 8 miles with a 17 percent grade remained without rails.
-To take the train to the other side still required a detour through Antonito, Alamosa, Buena Vista, Aspen, Grand Junction, Ridgway and Ouray.
+To take the train to the other side still required a detour through Antonito, Alamosa, Buena Vista, Aspen, Grand Junction, Ridgway and Ouray ( just to once again name a few stops along the way).

 Modern Highways (<Rabbit Ears Pass|Molas Pass/ Coal Bank Pass>): Enter the automobile.
 Red Mountain Pass became the first section of the "Million Dollar Highway" Route, a name that still is used in tourist brochures today.
 The name dates back to the time between the wars, 1921, when names like the "Victory Highway", "the Triangle Route" and the "Old Trails Road" were part of the vocabulary.
 The Million Dollar Highway route also included Molas Divide/ Coalbank Pass.
 In the following three years highway work resulted in a one way gravel road with turnouts, a significant improvement over what was before.
 By 1939 the road was kept open during the winter.
 Today's road is located above the old Mears Toll road.